England Football Online

 Let me explain.
 Each team's colours are steeped in history and tradition.
 Football seems to have more than its fair share of superstitious fans.
 When colours are changed and teams then do well, they invariably keep those colours.
 Conversely, if the change coincides with a bad run or a painful experience, the colours are quickly discarded.
 If England had beaten Germany in the Euro '96 semi-final, there is little doubt that we would have seen more indigo blue change uniforms in England's wardrobe in the years that followed.

 England's humiliating defeat at the 1950 World Cup to the un-fancied American team was experienced in their blue change uniform.
 Almost a year later, England faced Argentina for the first time, as part of the Festival of Britain celebrations, at Wembley.
 With Argentina wearing blue and white stripes, both of England's uniforms created a colour clash, though the blue of Argentina was a very light blue, compared to the navy blue of England.
-Nonetheless, a new red shirt was worn by the home side, though the stockings remained navy.
+Nonetheless, a new red shirt was worn by the home side, though the socks remained navy.

 Victory was achieved in dramatic circumstances, with two goals in the last eleven minutes wiping out the South Americans' lead.
 England met Austria in a new red uniform the following year.
 This was the game when Nat Lofthouse became the 'Lion of Vienna'.
 They then twice defeated West Germany, who were World Champions at the time.
 Red was well and truly established as the number two colour.
 They even tried blue again in 1959, against Peru, because of the home team's red sash, and suffered a 4-1 thrashing.
 This was the death knell for the blue change uniform.
 Only light blues have been worn as alternative colours since.
 And so it was that the first meeting with Argentina triggered the change to red, in which England triumphed on that July afternoon in 1966.